himanshusangal3/mediawiki_docker/README.md

 Run below command to build the image
 `docker build -t mediawiki:1.0 .`

-Check docker image created with below command
+Check docker image created with  command
 `docker images`

 Run the below command to run the container of mediawiki `docker run --name mediawiki -p 80:8080 -d mediawiki:1.0`

-Check the running container with below command
+Check the running container with  command
 `docker ps`

 Now MediaWiki Website is up.